jimhuaang/qsfs-boost/README.md

 ## Usage

-Enter your QingCloud API access key pair in a file `/path/to/cred`:
+Enter your QingCloud API access keys in a file `/path/to/cred`, go to [QingCloud Console][qingcloud console link] to create them if you do not have one:
 ```sh
  $ echo YourAccessKeyId:YourSecretKey > /path/to/cred
 ```